VirtusLab/scala-cli/website/docs/reference/cli-options.md

 ### `--js-cli-version`

 [Internal]
-Scala.js CLI version to use for linking
+Scala.js CLI version to use for linking (1.1.1-sc6 by default).

 ### `--js-cli-java-arg`